| Flying officer Tytherleigh,

 by the explosion.
 The crew began their journey back

-to RAF scampton but Flying Officer Tytherleigh died,
+to RAF Scampton but Flying Officer Tytherleigh died,

 aged 21, with the rest of the seven-man crew, when the